-The majority of patients will not present symptomatically and subsequently, have a colonoscopy which identifies colorectal polyps.
+The majority of patients will not present symptomatically and subsequently, have a colonoscopy that identifies colorectal polyps.
 Rather, polyps are found on screening or surveillance colonoscopy.
 If patients do present with symptoms, commonly they will endorse a history of blood per rectum.

-Polyps that are greater than 1 cm are more likely to cause symptoms like abdominal cramps, change in bowel habits and rectal bleeding.
+Polyps that are greater than 1 cm are more likely to cause symptoms like abdominal cramps, change in bowel habits, and rectal bleeding.
 Rarely a villous adenoma may induce secretory diarrhea resulting in dehydration and electrolyte deficiency.

-Current US Preventive Services Task Force recommendation for average-risk adults is that beginning at age 50 patients should initiate regular colon cancer screening.
+The current US Preventive Services Task Force recommendation for average-risk adults is that beginning at age 50 patients should initiate regular colon cancer screening.
 Methods include a fecal occult blood test, fecal immunochemical test, and direct visualization methods.
 Direct visualization through colonoscopy, biopsy, and histologic examination of colon lesions is necessary to examine and diagnose colorectal polyps and cancers.

 Blood work may reveal low hemoglobin and mean cell volume indicating iron deficiency anemia.
 These patients will also have low serum iron and ferritin levels.